-SFDA.FD/GSO 2487, which was issued in 2015, discusses general requirements for foodstuff labeling including "stickering."
-As a member of the GCC countries, Saudi Arabia began implementing Gulf standard GSO 2015 in 2015.
+SFDA.FD/GSO 9, which was issued in 2022, discusses general requirements for foodstuff labeling including, "stickering."
+As a member of the GCC countries, Saudi Arabia began implementing Gulf standard GSO 9.
 Section 7.2.2.1 of the regulation states that if the Arabic labeling information is stated in a supplementary sticker, a single sticker must be provided by the manufacture (designed and printed).

-GSO member countries, including Saudi Arabia, require that labels of pre-packaged food products include both production and expiration dates printed on the label prior to export.
-The following are GSO regulations that govern shelf life for food products:
+GSO member countries including, Saudi Arabia, require that labels of pre-packaged food products include both production and expiration dates printed on the label prior to export but in practice stickering of labels are widely used in member countries.
+The following GSO regulations govern the shelf life for food products.

-- SFDA.FD 150-1:2021 "Expiration Dates for Food Products Part 1: Mandatory Expiration Dates" requires mandatory expiration periods for perishable foods, such as fresh or chilled meat and poultry; fresh milk and fresh milk-based products; margarine; fresh fruit juice; table eggs, and baby food. - SFDA.FD/GSO 150-2:2013 "Expiration Dates for Food Products Part 2: Voluntary Expiration Dates" lists suggested expiry periods for non-perishable food products but allows manufacturers to determine science-based use-by dates.
+SFDA.FD 150-1:2021 "Expiration Dates for Food Products - Part 1: Mandatory Expiration Dates" requires mandatory expiration periods for perishable foods, such as fresh or chilled meat and poultry; fresh milk and fresh milk-based products; margarine; fresh fruit juice; table eggs, and baby food.

+SFDA.FD/GSO 150-2:2013 "Expiration Dates for Food Products - Part 2: Voluntary Expiration Dates" lists suggested expiry periods for non-perishable food products but allows manufacturers to determine science-based use-by dates.